Lent and Holy Week at UPUMC

 On the third day, he rose.
 Easter Sunday holds paramount significance for Christians, marking the glorious resurrection of Jesus Christ.
 It symbolizes victory over death and sin, embodying hope and renewal.
 The empty tomb signifies the transformative power of faith and the promise of eternal life, reaffirming the core tenet of Christianity— that, just as Jesus triumphed over death, we too can find redemption and renewal.

 Easter Sunday at UPUMC is full of energy and excitement for everyone!
-At 7 AM, pastors and a worship band will lead us in a sunrise service featuring music and the message of Jesus's Resurrection.
-At 9 and 11 AM, we will have traditional Easter Services in the Sanctuary featuring brass, organ, and our Chancel Choir with traditional liturgy and songs.
+At 6:45 AM, pastors and a worship band will lead us in a sunrise service featuring music and the message of Jesus's Resurrection.
+At 9 & 11 AM, we will have a traditional Easter service in the Sanctuary featuring brass, organ, and our Chancel Choir with traditional liturgy and songs.
 At 10 AM, there will be an easter egg hunt on Colgate Lawn with age-level egg hunts, outdoor play, snacks, and photo backdrops for the whole family.